top of page

 A group of Red-winged Blackbirds gather to eat black-oil sunflower seeds and peanuts in the Winter.

-Red-winged blackbirds are considered songbirds and often arrive in flocks from 20 birds to well over 300. they move around in tight formations on the ground and cover entire trees.
-One chipmunk moving across the yard can startle them and cause an incredible burst of flight (and sound of all the wings beating) as they evacuate the area.
-The female looks very dull in comparison to the male.
+Red-winged blackbirds are considered songbirds and often arrive in flocks from 20 birds to well over 300. they move around in tight formations on the ground and cover the tops of multiple trees simultaneously.
+One chipmunk moving across the yard can startle them and cause an incredible burst of flight (and sound of all the wings beating) as they vacate the area.
+The female looks very dull in comparison to the male red-winged blackbird.
 The male is mostly black and when they spread their wings you can see Red, Orange and or orange-yellow on the wings.
 It is truly a sight to behold when they all take off at the same time (not to mention the sound of it!)

-6. Rufous-Sided Towhee (Male, often referred to as “Eastern Towhee”)
+6. The Rufous-Sided Towhee (Male, often referred to as “Eastern Towhee”) is a very common black bird to see on or near your bird feeders.

 An adult male Rufus-sided Towhee landed on a plate full of safflower seeds